ColorTokens-Labs/k8s-istio-demo-lab/README.md

 <details><summary>Enable external access</summary>
 <p>

-To enable access to the application from outside the cluster, we need to deploy an Istio ingress gateway.
+To enable access to the application from outside the cluster, we need to deploy an Istio ingress gateway:

 ```
 kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml